 What Is the Difference Between an Associate Degree and a Bachelor’s Degree?

 A most noticeable and significant distinction between a bachelor’s degree and an associate’s degree is the period it takes to earn them.
-For instance, an associate’s degree program may be completed in 2 years, while a bachelor’s degree program takes four years as it provides a more in-depth analysis of the field.
+For instance, an associate’s degree program may be completed in two years, while a bachelor’s degree program takes four years as it provides a more in-depth analysis of the field.

-Other differences include cost: a bachelor’s degree might be quite expensive, while an associate’s degree is relatively affordable.
+Other differences include cost: a bachelor’s degree might be expensive, while an associate’s degree is relatively affordable.
 Qualifications are also less stringent, so an associate degree is a terrific choice for students who did not flourish in academics in high school or did not get exceptional SAT scores.

 Can International Students Work in Canada After Completing an Associate Degree Program?